Ruxton/iTALM/itunes-affiliate-link-maker/readme.txt

 Tags: editor,linking,affiliate,itunes,itunes store,itunes affiliate
 Requires at least: 2.7.1
 Tested up to: 2.7.1
-Stable tag: 0.2.2
+Stable tag: 0.4

-The plugin will add a button to the visual editor to run the iTunes Link Generator.
+The plugin will add a button to the visual editor to run the iTunes Link Generator and offers link masking to hide your affiliate junk.

 == Description ==